Samsung/tizen-docs/docs/application/dotnet/guides/account/oauth.md

 An authorization grant is a credential representing the resource owner's authorization (to access its protected resources) used by the client to obtain an access token.

-The specification defines the following 4 grant types as well as an extensibility mechanism for defining additional types:
+The specification defines the following 4 grant types, as well as an extensibility mechanism for defining additional types:

 -   Authorization code